Effective Brauer-Siegel on some curves in $Y(1)^n$: Recollections on the G-functions method

+As was already mentioned, our main objects of study will be relative periods of morphisms and their arithmetic properties.
+Here we have tried to summarize the construction of these objects in the particular case we study, i.e. that of a product of elliptic curves over a curve.
+For a more general account we point the interested reader to Chapter $IX$ of \cite{andre1989g}, whose exposition and notation has clearly influenced ours.

+We follow our earlier notation from this section and furthermore fix a place $v\in \Sigma_{K,\infty}$ with corresponding embedding $\iota_v:K\hookrightarrow \C$.
+We then have a canonical isomorphism, due to A. Grothendieck, between the de Rham and singular cohomologies on the relative level where $S^{an}_v$ stands for the analytification of $S_v$.

-In our particular situation, i.e. that of an $n$-tuple of elliptic curves over $S$, we can write this in the following equivalent form where we think of $R^1(f_{k,v})_{*}\Q(1)$ as the variation of Hodge structures whose fibers are the first homology group of the corresponding fibers of $f_k$.
-We also note that the isomorphism \eqref{eq:grothver2} is compatible with the splittings.
+In our particular situation, i.e. that of an $n$-tuple of elliptic curves over $S$, we will furthermore have that where we think of $R^1(f_{k,v})_{*}\Q(1)$ as the variation of Hodge structures whose fibers are the first cohomology group of the corresponding fibers of $f_k$.
+We also note that the isomorphism \eqref{eq:grothver1} is compatible with the direct sum decompositions in \eqref{eq:grothver2} and \eqref{eq:grothsplitbetti}.

-Let us choose for each $1\leq k\leq n$ a basis of sections $\{\omega_{2k-1},\omega_{2k}\}$ of $H^1_{DR}(\CE_k/S)|_{U}$ over some affine open, a trivializing frame $\Gamma_{k,v}=\{\gamma_{2k-1,v},\gamma_{2k,v}\}$ of $R^1(f_{k,v})_{*}(\Q)(1)|_{V}$ over some simply connected $V\subset U_{v}$, and set $\Gamma_v:=\Gamma_{1,v}\sqcup\ldots\sqcup\Gamma_{n,v}$ which will be a trivializing frame of the local system $(R^1(f_{1,v})_{*}(\Q)(1)\oplus \ldots\oplus R^1(f_{n,v})_{*}(\Q)(1))^{\vee}|_V$.
+Let us choose for each $1\leq k\leq n$ a basis of sections $\{\omega_{2k-1},\omega_{2k}\}$ of $H^1_{DR}(\CE_k/S)|_{U}$ over some affine open $U$, a trivializing frame $\Gamma_{k,v}=\{\gamma_{2k-1,v},\gamma_{2k,v}\}$ of $R^1(f_{k,v})_{*}(\Q)(1)|_{V}$ over some simply connected $V\subset U_{v}$, and set $\Gamma_v:=\Gamma_{1,v}\sqcup\ldots\sqcup\Gamma_{n,v}$ which will be a trivializing frame of the local system $(R^1(f_{1,v})_{*}(\Q)(1)\oplus \ldots\oplus R^1(f_{n,v})_{*}(\Q)(1))^{\vee}|_V$.

-For each $k$, associated to the above, we then get a matrix of relative periods of $V$ which we denote by which encodes the restriction of the canonical isomorphism $H^1_{DR}(\CE_k/S)\otimes\CO_{S_v}\rightarrow (R^1(f_{k,v})_{*}\Q(1))^{\vee}\otimes\CO_{S_v}$ over the open analytic set $V$.
+For each $k$, associated to the above, we then get a matrix of relative periods of $V$ which we denote by which encodes the restriction of the canonical isomorphism $H^1_{DR}(\CE_k/S)\otimes\CO_{S^{an}_v}\rightarrow (R^1(f_{k,v})_{*}\Q(1))^{\vee}\otimes\CO_{S^{an}_v}$ over the open analytic set $V$.

 Similarly, associated to the chosen basis $\{\omega_i:1\leq i\leq 2n\}$ and the trivializing frame $\Gamma_v$ as above, we get a matrix of relative periods encoding the isomorphism \eqref{eq:grothver2} which we will denote by $\CP_{\Gamma_v}$.
 We note that by construction of our trivializing frame and basis $\{\omega_i\}$ this matrix will be block diagonal, since the isomorphism in question respects the splitting in de Rham and Betti cohomology given by $\CX=\CE_1\times\ldots\times\CE_n$, and the diagonal blocks will be the matrices $\CP_{\Gamma_{k,v}}$ above.